Martynas Gecevičius: Professional career

 Gecevičius debuted in the EuroLeague during the 2007–08 season, averaging 3.2 points per game, which he increased to 14.2 points per game in the 2009–10 season, making him a desirable player in the 2010 summer transfer market.
 His Euroleague career high is 21 points, scored against Efes.
 During the 2010–11 season, he averaged 11.5 points per game in the LKL, and 9.3 points per game in the Baltic Basketball League.

 After signing with Olympiacos, Gecevičius won the EuroLeague 2011–12 season championship, and the 2011–12 Greek League championship.
 He also won the 2012–13 season championship of the EuroLeague, with Olympiacos.

-On July 31, 2013 it was announced that Gecevičius will return to Lietuvos rytas.
+On 31 July 2013, it was announced that Gecevičius will return to Lietuvos rytas.

-On July 9, 2015, Gecevičius signed with TED Ankara Kolejliler for the 2015–16 BSL season.
+On 9 July 2015, Gecevičius signed with TED Ankara Kolejliler for the 2015–16 BSL season.

-On August 19, 2016, he signed with Spanish club CAI Zaragoza.
-On May 16, 2017, Gecevičius was named best three-point shooter of the Liga Endesa.
+On 19 August 2016, he signed with Spanish club CAI Zaragoza.
+On 16 May 2017, Gecevičius was named best three-point shooter of the Liga Endesa.

-On October 26, 2017, he signed with Polish club Stelmet Zielona Góra.
+On 26 October 2017, he signed with Polish club Stelmet Zielona Góra.

-On September 16, 2018, Gecevičius returned to the Lithuanian league by signing with Skycop Prienai.
-He won the King Mindaugas Cup Three-Point Contest on 17 February, 2019.
+On 16 September 2018, Gecevičius returned to the Lithuanian league by signing with Skycop Prienai.
+He won the King Mindaugas Cup Three-Point Contest on 17 February 2019.

-On September 24, 2019, Gecevičius signed a one-year contract with Aris Thessaloniki of the Greek Basket League.
+On 24 September 2019, Gecevičius signed a one-year contract with Aris Thessaloniki of the Greek Basket League.

-On July 9, 2020, Gecevičius signed a one-year deal with Juventus Utena of the Lithuanian Basketball League (LKL).
-On May 19, 2021, he re-signed with the club until the end of the 2022–2023 season.
+On 9 July 2020, Gecevičius signed a one-year deal with Juventus Utena of the Lithuanian Basketball League (LKL).
+On 19 May 2021, he re-signed with the club until the end of the 2022–2023 season.

+On 4 October 2023, Gecevičius signed with M Basket Mažeikiai of the Lithuanian Basketball League (LKL).